 Planning Commission Agendas are posted at least three working days prior to Planning Commission meetings at the following locations: Henderson City Hall, 240 Water Street; Fire Station No. 86, 96 Via Anticendio; Paseo Verde Library, 280 South Green Valley Parkway; Whitney Ranch Recreation Center, 1575 Galleria Drive.

-Planning Commission Briefings occur the Monday prior to the Planning Commission meeting and are as scheduled per the applicant.
+Planning Commission Briefings occur on the Monday prior to the Planning Commission meeting and are as scheduled per the applicant.

 Planning Commission Meetings take place Thursday evenings and begin at 6:00 p.m. in the City Council Chambers, unless otherwise noticed.
 The Planning Commission takes this opportunity to review and discuss all applications.
-If an item requires a public hearing this process will occur at this time, with the Planning Commission asking if there is anyone wishing to speak on an item.
+If an item requires a public hearing, this process will occur at this time with the Planning Commission asking if there is anyone wishing to speak on an item.
 If you would like to voice your support or opposition to the proposed project you may do so at this time.
 Once all of the public testimony has been taken, the Planning Commission votes on the item.
-This recommendation for approval or denial and any specific conditions of that recommendation are forwarded to the City Council.
+Their recommendation for approval or denial and any specific conditions of that recommendation are forwarded to the City Council.